Neuroesthetics: Prefrontal cortex

 Additionally, the prefrontal dorsalateral cortex (PDC) is selectively activated only by stimuli considered beautiful whereas prefrontal activity as a whole is activated during the judgment of both pleasing and unpleasing stimuli.
 The prefrontal cortex may be generally activated for directing the attention of the cognitive and perceptual mechanisms towards aesthetic perception in viewers untrained in visual arts.
 In other words, related directly to a person viewing art from an aesthetic perception due to the top-down control of their cognition.
 The lateral prefrontal cortex is shown to be linked to higher order self-referential procession and the evaluation of internally generated information.
 The left lateral PFC, Brodmann area 10, may be involved in maintaining attention on the execution of internally generated goals associated with approaching art from an aesthetic orientation.

-As previously mentioned, directing of attention towards aesthetics may have evolutionary significance.
+Broca's Area, also in the Prefrontal cortex is impaired in many individuals with Post Traumatic Stress Disorder (PTSD).
+Dysfunction in this area leads to deficits in speech production; in this case the inability to verbally process a traumatic event(s).
+The process of making art allows those affected to "access pre-language areas of the brain" by creating their own symbolic imagery and connecting with others through this.
+Directing attention towards aesthetics may have evolutionary significance.